os-guy/nerimity-appimage-aur/GITHUB_README.md

 This repository maintains the [Nerimity AppImage AUR package](https://aur.archlinux.org/packages/nerimity-appimage).

+## Repository Structure

+This repository uses two branches to handle both AUR and GitHub requirements:

+- **aur**: Contains only flat files suitable for AUR (no subdirectories)
+- **github**: Contains GitHub Actions workflows and additional files

 ## Automatic Updates

 This repository includes GitHub Actions workflow to automatically check for new versions of Nerimity and update the AUR package accordingly.